eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

 	- Experience with CUDA, OpenCL or other GPU frameworks
 	- Experience with automotive systems or UAV systems
 	- Ability to lead a small technical team that balances research and application
++ skill set:
+	- Strong knowledge of the state-of-the-art in computer vision and machine learning algorithms with a solid understanding of OpenCV
+	- Experience working with point cloud processing and Point Cloud Library (PCL)
++ skill set:
+	- Develop pipeline for data tagging, labelling and munging to be consumed for training of ML models for vision based tasks.
+	- Architect and train machine learning models for object detection and tracking
+	- Build testing environment to test the model and simulate edge-case performance scenarios
+	- Experience with at-least one of Tensorflow/Caffe/Theano/Torch